Motion Manager

 Allows developer's easy access to those objects.

-Every object that needs to have a will have to subscribe itself to this component at the start of the game; that way the Motion Manager will take care of calculating its rest point for further spring calculations.
+Every object that needs to have a Spring System will have to subscribe itself to this component at the start of the game; that way the Motion Manager will take care of calculating its rest point for further spring calculations.

 To subscribe an object: